jkroman2/jkroman2/README.md

 - 👋 Hi, I’m Jason Kannemeyer, I am from South Africa, I have been working in the IT industry in various roles, my latest role was working in an Engineering Team, as a Junior Data Engineer.
 - 👀 My current interests include working in a data oriented team and working on integrating those skills and apply it to a Cloud Role.
-- 🌱 I’m currently learning Data Analysis Nano Degree at Udacity and also doing some self learning on Chef and Terraform.
+- 🌱 I have completed a Data Analysis Nano Degree at Udacity and also doing some self learning on Chef and Terraform.
+- 👀 I have recently completed ISC2 Certified in Cybersecurity entry level certificate, and various Microsoft security certifictions
-- 💞️ I have currently not colloborations, but would like to work on Cloud and IaC projects as a way of gaining experience.
+- 💞️ I have currently no colloborations, but would like to work on Cloud and IaC projects as a way of gaining experience.
 - 📫 I can be reached via email: jason.kannemeyer30@gmail.com, LinkedIn: [linkedin.com/in/jkroman3](https://www.linkedin.com/in/jkroman3/)

 <!---